renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ## Local development using GDK

+### Prerequisites

+Make sure you have credentials for a Google Cloud project (with the Vertex API enabled) located at `~/.config/gcloud/application_default_credentials.json`.
+This should happen automatically when you run `gcloud auth application-default login`.
+If for any reason this JSON file is at a different path, you will need to override the `volumes` configuration by creating or updating a `docker-compose.override.yaml` file.

+### Running the API

-You can either run `make develop-local` or `docker-compose -f docker-compose.dev.yaml up --build --remove-orphans` this will run the API.
-If you need to change configuration for a Docker Compose service and add it to `docker-compose.override.yaml`.
+You can either run `make develop-local` or `docker-compose -f docker-compose.dev.yaml up --build --remove-orphans`.
+If you need to change configuration for a Docker Compose service, you can add it to `docker-compose.override.yaml`.
 Any changes made to services in this file will be merged into the default settings.

 Next open the VS Code extension project, and run the development version of the GitLab Workflow extension locally.
 See [Configuring Development Environment](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/CONTRIBUTING.md#configuring-development-environment) for more information.